YaoGroup/DIFFICE_jax/examples/Anisotropic.md

 # Anisotropic viscosity inversion via PINNs

-The derivation of conventional Shallow-shelf Approximation (SSA) equations assume that ice shelves have isotropic properties.
-However, evidence shows that ice shelves could exhibit anisotropic properties, leading to the inversion of isotropic viscosity from the remote-sensing data and isotropic SSA equation with no viable solution.
+The conventional Shallow-shelf Approximation (SSA) equations is derived under the assumption that ice shelves have isotropic properties.
+However, evidence shows that ice shelves could exhibit anisotropic properties, leading to the viscosity inversion from the remote-sensing data and isotropic SSA equation with no viable solution.